GutenbergSource/6737-Rizal-The-Social-Cancer/readme.md

 The Social Cancer

-José Rizal (1861–1896)
+JosÃ© Rizal (1861â€“1896)

-Rights:

-This eBook is for the use of anyone anywhere at no cost and with almost no restrictions whatsoever.
-You may copy it, give it away or re-use it under the terms of the Project Gutenberg License

 Subjects:

 * Historical fiction
 * Philippines - History - 1812-1898 - Fiction

+Rights:

+This eBook is for the use of anyone anywhere at no cost and with almost no restrictions whatsoever.
+You may copy it, give it away or re-use it under the terms of the Project Gutenberg License.